srgokribb/Rifdock-Total-Setup/README.md

 - RifDock (Boost 1.65.0 is needed)

 ### Notice
-- In this protocol the command line which start with "#" means "root" or "administer account", and the command line which start with "$" means "local user".
+- In this protocol the command line which starts with "#" means "root" or "administer account", and the command line which starts with "$" means "local user".

 ### 1. Install HDF5 and Rosetta 3.13